-The case centred on whether a letter dated 18 March 1986 from Pridie Brewster and countersigned by Harris constituted a legally binding agreement in respect of the future merger of the practices.
+The case centered on whether a letter dated 18 March 1986 from Pridie Brewster and countersigned by Harris constituted a legally binding agreement in respect of the future merger of the practices.
 The judge held that it did.

 He said that in the years following the letter the two firms were never formally merged but Harris worked on a part-time consultancy basis for Pridie Brewster and in turn Pridie Brewster carried out work for Mr Harris’s clients and paid him fees under the terms of the agreement.